petergithub/notes/01Technology/kubernetes/kubernetesNotes.md

 use localhost:8001 rather than the actual API server host and port.
 You’ll send a request to the kubia-0 pod like this:
 `curl localhost:8001/api/v1/namespaces/default/pods/kubia-0/proxy/`

-`kubectl autoscale deployment kubia --cpu-percent=30 --min=1 --max=5` creates the HPA object for you and sets the Deployment called kubia as the scaling target
+`kubectl autoscale deployment kubia --cpu-percent=30 --min=1 --max=5` creates the HorizontalPodAutoscaler(HPA) object for you and sets the Deployment called kubia as the scaling target
-`kubectl get hpa`
-a container’s CPU utilization is the container’s actual CPU usage divided by its requested CPU `kubectl cordon <node>` marks the node as unschedulable (but doesn’t do anything with pods running on that node).
+`kubectl get hpa` HorizontalPodAutoscaler a container’s CPU utilization is the container’s actual CPU usage divided by its requested CPU `kubectl cordon <node>` marks the node as unschedulable (but doesn’t do anything with pods running on that node).
 `kubectl drain <node>` marks the node as unschedulable and then evicts all the pods from the node.